cylc/cylc-doc/src/tutorial/runtime/introduction.rst

    #. **Create A New Workflow.**

-      The following command will copy some files for us to work with into a new workflow called ``runtime-introduction``:
+      The following command will copy some workflow files into a new source directory called ``runtime-introduction``:

       .. code-block:: bash

          cylc get-resouces tutorial
          cd ~/cylc-src/tutorial/runtime-introduction

-      In this directory we have the :cylc:conf:`flow.cylc` file from the :ref:`weather forecasting workflow <tutorial-datetime-cycling-practical>`
+      This includes the :cylc:conf:`flow.cylc` file from the :ref:`weather forecasting workflow <tutorial-datetime-cycling-practical>`
       with some runtime configuration added to it.